dougsillars/dougsillars.github.io/README.md

 <h1>Off to the races!</h1>
 Ok!
 Now you have all the code you need to update the webpage in this gist.
-Optimize all you can, and test with Website Speed Test and WebPage Test.
+Optimize all you can, and test with Website Speed Test and WebPageTest.

+Big hint:
+Simply use Client Hints (as described above), and add the following parameters to your images "q_auto,f_auto,w_auto", and your images will be pretty well optimized.
+Add a lazy Loading Library, and you'll be set!

 When you are completed, you can submit your results into this form: